gvwilson/thirdbit/src/fiction/makers-return/index.md

 ### Chapter 18: Violet

 -   Rusty Bridge militia, Blazes, and Dockety's bots versus Z40, Z51, and other bots
+    -   Bluster and Bravo fight well (minor redemption arc)
--   Violet wants to run away
+-   Violet feels guilty about leaving Lawson but wants to run away
 -   Sindy drags her to Special Leaf's house through the chaos
 -   Sindy breaks in and grabs some of Special Leaf's tech
 -   Expects Violet to be able to make it work because she's an original
     -   But it doesn't
--   Sindy triggers a piece of tech with a recorded message for her from Special Leaf
+-   Sindy accidentally triggers a piece of tech with a recorded message for her from Special Leaf
     -   Tells her that her parents called him in when she was born (allays her fears about being adopted)
-    -   Tells her how proud he is of her
-    -   And that the house and its belongings are hers
+    -   Tells her how proud he is of her, and that the house and its belongings are hers
-    -   Including what's behind his bookcase
+    -   Including what's hidden behind his bookcase
 -   Violet and Sindy find and open Special Leaf's secret stash
     -   Violet recognizes some of the tech
     -   She picks up a piece and it *does* work for her